jpadams/pe-alternate-installer-prototype/README.md

 This repository is a Vagrant configuration and associated Puppet code to spin up a self-contained demonstration environment.
-The demonstration environment will include a variety of pre-defined environments for demonstrating Puppet Enterprise functionality and use cases.
+The demonstration environment contains prototype code for installing and configuring Puppet Enterprise using Puppet.

 The [Oscar](https://github.com/adrienthebo/oscar) vagrant plugin is used to provide YAML based configuration, Puppet Enterprise provisioning, networking,